 Sue: She probably thinks Harry’s been hypnotised.
 That’s what usually happens, isn’t it?
 At least Terry is trying to do something a bit different.

-Meanwhile, back at the pub, the Doctor is ordering a pint of ginger beer.
-What he gets sends Sue into a tizzy…
+Back at the pub, the Doctor orders a pint of ginger beer.

 Sue: That isn’t a pint!
-No wonder the place is empty.
+No wonder this place is empty.
 The Doctor should report him to Trading Standards.

 Now that she can see the Kraals in all their glory, Sue tries to figure them out.

 Me: He looks like Hywell Bennet?